kyleiwaniec/w205Project/README.md

 crontab simple_shed_cron.txt
 ```

+Watch it here: `tail -f /data/cronlog.log`

-the scheduler will run all of the following... these are for reference only:
+The scheduler will run all of the following... these are for reference only:

 ```
 sudo -u hdfs bash /data/w205Project/flume/start-flume.sh